The Algorithms logo

 """

-Use objective function check which alpha2 new could get the minimal
+Method 2: Use objective function to check which alpha2_new could achieve the

 """